 If off-roading is more your style, hit Christie Lake and mountain bike the 10 kilometres of groomed single-track before hitting the beach to cool off and relax.

-Big things are in store for Hamilton's West Harbour, but in the meantime, come experience the beauty that's already there, from a scenic walk along the Hamilton Waterfront Trail, to an open-air trolley ride, to roller skating by the water.
+Big things are in store for Hamilton's West Harbour, but in the meantime, come experience the beauty that's already there, from a scenic walk along the Hamilton Waterfront Trail to roller skating at the Pier 8 outdoor waterfront rink (with rentals closed for now, you’ll have to dig up your own vintage rollerskates).
+Then grab a table at William’s Fresh Cafe and watch the boats sail by.

 Hamilton is a hotspot for hikers who come from near and far to tackle different sections of the Bruce Trail, which winds along the edge of the Niagara Escarpment, a UNESCO Biosphere Reserve.
 Many of these also connect to scenic trail networks through areas like the Dundas Valley and Red Hill Valley.